catnipsta/drag/README.md

 A: As of this moment at least, no you cannot.
 If you wish to add your own packages though, you may manually place them in the stash directory.</br>
 </br>
 Q: How does drag handle dependencies?</br>
 A: Drag is free of dependency resolution, giving the user full control of their system.
-If you wish to list the recommended dependencies, you may use the wiff command.</br>
+If you wish to list the recommended dependencies provided by Arch Linux, you may use the wiff command.</br>
 </br>
-Q: Do I have to stash a package first in order for pinch or wiff to work?</br>
+Q: Do I have to stash a package first in order for pinch, wiff, smoke, etc to work?</br>
-A: No. If you haven't stashed a package previously, pinch or wiff will attempt to stash it for you.</br>
+A: No. If you haven't stashed a package previously, commands will attempt to stash it for you.</br>
 </br>
 Q: Is the drag package manager meant to be used with a specific distribution?</br>
-A: Although drag was created for Wispix (coming soon), it can be used practically on any distribution, or even LFS.</br>
+A: Although drag was created for Whispix, it can be used practically on any distribution, or even LFS.</br>